-Each of the 9 federal provinces has a department responsible for administering Basic Care.
-This department searches suitable accommodation places, and concludes contracts with NGOs or landlords, owners of hotels or inns, to provide a certain number of places and Basic Care provisions.
+Each of the 9 federal provinces has a department in the regional government responsible for administering Basic Care.
+These departments search suitable accommodation places, and conclude contracts with NGOs or landlords, owners of hotels or inns, to provide a certain number of places and Basic Care provisions.
 Regular meetings of the heads of the provincial departments and the Ministry of Interior take place to evaluate the functioning of the Basic Care system and the level of financial compensation for the federal provinces.
-According to the Basic Care agreement between the State and the federal provinces, the latter have to cover 40% of the expenditures, while the Ministry has to pay 60% of the costs.
+According to the Basic Care agreement between the State and the federal provinces, the latter have to cover 40% of the expenditures, while the Federal Ministry has to pay 60% of the costs.
 This share of the Ministry of Interior could rise to 100% if an asylum application is not processed within due time.
-It remains to be seen how the system will change following the establishment of the new Federal Agency (BBU).
+After 6 months 100% of the accommodation costs of the provinces are covered by the Ministry.

 Federal reception capacity

 The initial reception centre serves as centre for asylum seekers with an admissibility procedure likely to be rejected.
 The 2 initial reception centres in Traiskirchen and in Thalham are therefore reserved for asylum seekers in the admissibility procedure and for unaccompanied asylum-seeking children as long as they are not transferred to reception facilities of the federal provinces.
 Instead of streaming all asylum seekers to the initial reception centre, they should have their first accommodation in the so-called distribution centres (VQ), which should be set up in 7 federal provinces.
 Traiskirchen serves as a VQ too.
-The reception centre in Fieberbrunn is used for rejected asylum seekers, and another former reception centre that was opened at the Vienna airport serves as a departure centre.
-NGOs report that the VQ in Ossiach/Carinthia hosts rejected asylum-seekers too.
+The federal centre in Fieberbrunn is used for rejected asylum seekers, and another former federal centre at the Vienna airport serves as a departure centre.
+NGOs reported that the federal centre in Graz-Andritzhosts rejected asylum-seekers too.
 The Ministry of Interior announced in October 2018 the closure of 7 of the remaining 20 reception facilities, including the special care centre in Upper Austria and the distribution center in Styria-Graz Puntigam.
 Due to the low number of asylum seekers two more federal centres have been closed in 2019.
 As of July 2019, there were thus 11 federal reception centres with a total capacity of 2,203 places, out of which only 868 were in use in July 2019.
 The average cost per person accommodated in a federal centre is €183 per day.
+As of December 2021, the maximum capacity in federal facilities was 6,898.

 In case of larger numbers of arrivals and difficulties in transferring asylum seekers to reception facilities in the federal provinces, the Federal State may host asylum seekers even after their asylum application is admitted to the regular asylum procedure for a maximum period of 14 days.